bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 green because I added green as the value of the color attribute in the hover pseudo-class.

-Let\'s test what happens when I click and hold the link.
+Let&apos;s test what happens when I click and hold the link.
 It changes to white text on a black background, just like defined with the active pseudo-class property.